• Skip to primary navigation

 • While it is simmering, grind the roasted poppy seeds, rice, and coconut into a fine paste by adding ½ cup of water.

 • Add this ground paste to the jaggery water.
 Add ½ more cup of water.
-I usually rinse the mixer with this additional water and add to the kheer.
+I usually rinse the mixer with this additional water and add it to the kheer.

 • Add the cardamom powder and let the kheer simmer for 5 to 7 minutes over low-medium heat.